Fujifilm X-T1 vs Sony A7S II

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the X-T1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.
+Both the X-T1 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The X-T1 was replaced by the Fujifilm X-T2, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T1 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.